 BIOL 460 Research Experience in Biology

 - Students proficient at the precalculus level should enroll in MATH 219 Calculus I to satisfy the Gen. Ed.
 Domain Common Core Math requirement.

 - An original research project is required of all Biology majors.
-Students may enroll in this course only after completing BIOL 230 Professional Communication in Biology.
-Prior to enrollment in BIOL 460 Research Experience in Biology, the student should meet with her/his advisor and with other Biology faculty to tailor the research project to the student's interests and career goals.
+Prior to enrollment in BIOL 460 Research Experience in Biology, the student should meet with their academic advisor and with other Biology faculty to tailor the research project to the student's interests and career goals.

 - B. Additional courses are required of Biology majors in all concentrations.
 Biology electives are listed below in groups labeled "A-E".
 The number and distribution of electives required for completion of a Biology major varies according to the concentration selected by the student.

 Group A: Cellular and Molecular Biology Electives

 BIOL 260/260L Cellular Biology with Lab

 BIOL 307/307L Microbiology with Lab

-BIOL 340/340L Immunology with Lab

 BIOL 356 Biology of Cancer

-BIOL 409/409L Developmental Biology with Lab
+BIOL 381 Theories of Infectious Diseases

-BIOL 453 Seminar in Recombinant DNA Technology
+BIOL 400 Trends in Biotechnology

+BIOL 426 Human Immunity

+BIOL 432 Vertebrate Development

 CHEM 300/300L Principles of Biochemistry with Lab or

 CHEM 301/301L Biochemistry I with Lab

 Group B: Organismal Diversity Electives

 BIOL 203 Plants and Society

-BIOL 211/211L Biology of the Reptilia with Lab

 BIOL 232/232L Invertebrate Zoology with Lab

 BIOL 251/251L Vascular Plant Taxonomy with Lab

 BIOL 320/320L Animal Behavior with Lab

+BIOL 323 Biology and Conservation of Crocodiles

-BIOL 336/336L Ornithology with Lab
+BIOL 236/236L Ornithology with Lab

 Group C: Physiology Electives

-BIOL 224/224L Animal Physiological Ecology with Lab
+BIOL 344/344L Animal Physiological Ecology with Lab

 BIOL 235/235L Principles of Human Physiology with Lab

 BIOL 241/241L Human Anatomy and Physiology I with Lab

 BIOL 242/242L Human Anatomy and Physiology II with Lab

 BIOL 255/255L Plant Physiology with Lab

-BIOL 325/325L Neurobiology with Lab
+BIOL 269 Sex, Brains, and Hormones

 HLTH 302 Exercise Physiology

 NEUR 225 Biopsychology

 NEUR 380 Neuropharmacology

-^{} This course may not be used as a required plant course.

-^{} Only one of these courses may be taken in order to receive biology credit.

 Group D: Ecological and Evolutionary Biology Electives

 BIOL 233/233L Comparative Vertebrate Anatomy with Lab

 BIOL 248/248L Principles of Ecology with Lab

 BIOL 291 Principles of Tropical Ecology and Conservation: Field Study

 BIOL 321/321L Limnology with Lab

 BIOL 335/335L Principles of Wildlife Biology with Lab

 BIOL 341/341L Marine Biology with Lab

+BIOL 393 Wildlife Management and Conservation Topics

 BIOL 413/413L Quantitative Conservation Biology with Lab

+^{} This course may not be used as a required plant course.

+^{} Only one of these courses may be taken in order to receive biology credit.

 Group E: Advanced Biology Electives

 BIOL 490 Independent Study in Biology

 BIOL 495 Internship in Biology

 C. For students who plan to pursue an advanced degree in Biology, the following courses are strongly recommended:

 CHEM 300 Principles of Biochemistry with Lab

 MATH 219 Calculus I

 PHYS 201/201L Physics for Earth and Life Scientists with Lab or both

 PHYS 211/211L Physics I with Lab and

 PHYS 212/212L Physics II with Lab

 (Note: MATH 219 Calculus I is a pre-requisite for Principles of Physics I.)

 CONCENTRATIONS

 GENERAL BIOLOGY (UBIG):